seetadev/Web3-Play-Physics/README.md

 Learning Anytime Anywhere:  Physics relate to everyday life.
 Interactive way of learning helps in better and seamless adoption of science among young kids.

-Mass Reach: Web3 Play Physics is simple app which with the help of connected WRLDS ball, mobile phone and Web3 solutions powered by BNB, Cobvalent and Multi-chain can give real-time experience to various laws in physics like law of motion, energy, force and other key topics of Kinematics.
+Mass Reach: Web3 Play Physics is simple app which with the help of connected WRLDS ball, mobile phone and Web3 solutions powered by Waves and Rider Smart Contracts, BNB, Cobvalent and Multi-chain can give real-time experience to various laws in physics like law of motion, energy, force and other key topics of Kinematics.

 Details: